nautilus-framework/nautilus-framework/README.md

 # Nautilus
-A preference-base objective reduction for SBSE
+A preference-base objective reduction for SBSE problems